Katie Holmes, Jamie Foxx Relationship Is Serious, ‘Mission Impossible’ Tom Cruise Is Worried For Suri?

 However, Gossip Cop later debunked the claims and stated that all the rumors circulating about Katie, Jamie and Tom’s life are 100 percent untrue, and there is nothing going on between the two stars.

 As of this writing, Jamie Foxx and Katie Holmes’ representatives have declined the rumors about their engagement and possible future marriage.
 Tom Cruise, who is currently busy shooting for the next part in the Mission Impossible franchise, has always avoided talking about Katie Holmes and his daughter Suri in public.
-So, until their official representatives will not release any official comments, fans of these stars should understand that there is nothing going on between the couple in question.
+So, until their official representatives release any comments, fans of these stars should understand that there is nothing going on between the couple in question.

-Do you think Katie Holmes and Jamie Foxx are actually a couple and the reason why the singer-actor chose to stay silent about his relationship with Suri’s mother is for his respect towards Tom Cruise?
+Do you think Katie Holmes and Jamie Foxx are actually a couple, and the reason why the singer-actor chose to stay silent about his relationship with Suri’s mother is for his respect towards Tom Cruise?
 Share your views in the comments below.

-[Featured Image by Alberto E. Rodriguez/Getty Images, Frazer Harrison/Getty Images and Ishii/Getty Images for Paramount Pictures]
+[Featured Image by Alberto E. Rodriguez/Getty Images, Frazer Harrison/Getty Images, and Ishii/Getty Images for Paramount Pictures]